-Home ventilation systems are many and varied, ranging from simple trickle vents right up to mechanical ventilation with heat recovery.
+Home ventilation systems are many and varied, ranging from simple trickle vents, through passive stack ventilation, right up to mechanical ventilation with heat recovery.

 But why all the fuss when it comes to ventilation?

 You could be forgiven for asking why we need any kind of ventilation in our homes never mind a dedicated home ventilation system.

 Ventilation is important because without it, the air in your house would become stale, damp and generally unpleasant.
 Adequate ventilation ensures that the air inside your home changes frequently enough to avoid it getting stale.

 In the past it was never much of an issue because our homes tended to be quite draughty due to the way they were built.
 They had gaps in the fabric where services came through walls without being sealed, doors and windows tended not to fit very well etc.

 Because our homes were draughty all the nasty stuff like VOC’s (volatile organic compounds) in carpets and furniture, dust mites, smells from cooking and pets and water vapour etc. never got a chance to build up.
 So you home was actually quite a healthy place to be.